 know what to do about the flu

-Get vaccinated – The best way to prevent the flu is to get a flu shot.
-Flu vaccination can reduce flu illnesses, doctors’ visits, and missed work and school due to the flu, as well as prevent flu-related hospitalizations and death.
+Get a flu shot.
+The best way to prevent the flu is to get a flu shot.
+Flu vaccination can reduce flu illnesses, doctor's visits, and missed work and school due to the flu, as well as prevent flu-related hospitalizations and death.
 It is recommended to get a flu shot once a year.
-To find a flu clinic near you, dial 2-1-1, or visit Vermont211.org
+Flu shots are offered at many places, including doctor's offices, pharmacies, clinics, and some schools and workplaces.

 The Vermont Department of Health and the Centers for Disease Control & Prevention encourage all Vermonters to get vaccinated, especially those at high risk of complications.